-- Kali Puja is performed at night on the Kartik Amavasya that falls in the month of October or November.
-Most of the time, Kali Puja and Diwali Puja falls on the same day.
-But in some time, Kali Puja might fall one day before Diwali Puja.
-Goddess Lakshmi is worshipped on Amavasya Tithi during Diwali by most of the people.
-Folks in Orissa, Assam and West Bengal worship the Goddess on new moon day which is a very important day of Diwali.
+One should perform Kali Puja at night on the Kartik Amavasya that falls in the month of October or November.
+Most of the time, Kali Puja and Diwali Puja fall on the same day.
+But sometimes, Kali Puja may fall one day before the Diwali Puja.
+Most people worship Goddess Lakshmi on Amavasya during Diwali.

-- There are many devotees who also perform the Kali puja during Navratri that precede Diwali.
-People who are suffering from the bad effects of Shani should offer the prayers to Goddess Kali on Kali Chaudas which is Dhantrayodashi.
-Dus Maha Vidya MahaKali Puja is performed to get rid of clutches of negativity.
+There are many devotees who also perform the Kali puja during Navratri that precede Diwali.
+People suffering from bad effects of Shani should offer prayers to Goddess Kali on Kali Chaudas which is Dhantrayodashi.
+Perform Dus Maha Vidya MahaKali Puja to get rid of negativity.

 How to perform Kali Puja?

 - The Kali Puja starts with placing the image or idol of Goddess in a sacred place.
 Devotees believe that the image or idol of goddess contains great energy.